BrockStech/SeniorDesign/Project-Description.md

 * Kevin - Sensor Technology
   * Research, planning, and development of the rover's sensors.
 * Anthony - Rover Design
-  * Research and creation of rover's design.
+  * Research and creation of robot's design.
 * Brock - System Programming
-  * Research and Development of rover's movements and abilities.
+  * Research and Development of robot's movements and abilities.

 ## Overall Goal
+* At certain times during the day bring medicine the person in need of it.
-* Locate a bottle of water
+ * Locate person in need of medicine.
-* Grab the bottle of water
+ * Deliver medicine to them.
-* Return the water back to the original location
+ * Return to starting position.

 ## Expectations for Final Demo
 * Have the rover be able to complete our expected goal
-  * Retrieve water
+  * Retrieve medicine.